Athenachc/coding_memo/Ubuntu_setup/README.md

-## Ubuntu 20.04 Installation on laptop (i7, RTX 5060, Dual system with Win 11)
+## Ubuntu 22.04 Installation on laptop (i7, RTX 5060, Dual system with Win 11)
+* Can't install Ubuntu 20.04 successfully (No wifi module detection, no SSD detection)

 ### Preparation
-1. Prepare an Ubuntu 20.04 installation USB
+1. Prepare an Ubuntu 22.04 installation USB
 2. Shrink partition on a SSD on Win 11
 3. Change boot order to USB in BIOS
 4. Install Ubuntu